karanshah229/commit-message-generator/README.md

 -   **Correctness**: The agent consistently produces valid Conventional Commit messages.
 -   **Relevance**: The messages accurately describe the code changes.
+-   **Consistent with previous commits**: The messages accurately reflect the tone and style of the previous commit messages.
 -   **Tool Integration**: The agent correctly fetches and uses information from the Kanban server when a ticket ID is present in the branch name.
 -   **Code Quality**: The code is well-structured, readable, and maintainable.